China's Next Top Model season 4: Episode 5

-Team 1 went first, and Zhu xX was criticized for not doing enough in her segment.
-Team 2 went second and Huan and An Qi were criticized for being too cold.
-Team 3 went last and was criticized for not using key words under Shu Ya's direction; Xin Ling was also criticized for overthinking her segment.
+Team 1 went first, and Zhu Xi was criticized for not doing enough in her segment.
+Team 2 went second, and Huan and An Qi were criticized for being too cold.
+Team 3 went last, and was criticized for not using keywords under Shu Ya's direction; Xin Ling was also criticized for overthinking her segment.
 Overall, the winner of the challenge was Team 1.
 Their prize was a gift bag containing clothes from Galeries Lafayette worth RMB 30,000 split among the three of them.

-Back at the house, Zhu Xi got upset that she had only RMB 5000 worth of clothes from the gift bag and confronted Qiao Dan and Xiao Ting about it.

-Next, the girls had to model as vintage American housewives, or Desperate Housewives, for their photo shoot of the week.
-Their photos were published in the 12th issue of L'Officiel China magazine.
-The girls were split into groups and each group was given a scene to act out in their shots for the magazine.
+Next, the girls model as vintage American housewives, alluding to Desperate Housewives, for their photo shoot of the week.
+Their photos were published in the 12th issue of the magazine L'Officiel China.
+The girls were split into groups, and each group was given a scene to act out.